Dr Ge Chen, BA, LLM, Mag.iur., Dr.iur.

-Ge Chen joined the Durham Law School as Assistant professor in Chinese Law in September 2018.
+Ge Chen joined Durham Law School as Assistant Professor in Chinese Law in September 2018.
 Having studied at the universities of Fudan, Nanjing and Göttingen, he received his doctorate in law from the Georg-August-Universität Göttingen.
 He held the post of Postdoctoral Research Associate in Intellectual Property and Global Regulation at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), the Centre for Intellectual Property and Information Law (CIPIL), and Wolfson College of the University of Cambridge.
 He was Visiting Academic of the Programme in Comparative Media Law and Policy (PCMLP) based at the Centre for Socio-Legal Studies (CSLS) of the University of Oxford.
 He was a Konrad Adenauer scholar and research fellow at the Institute for International Law and European Law and the Sino-German Institute for Legal Studies of the University of Göttingen.
 He was a senior legal expert at the Mercator Institute for China Studies (MERICS).
 He is also an associate of the CIPIL in Cambridge.

 Dr Chen specializes in Chinese media and information law and China’s constitutional and rule-of-law development in international and comparative law perspectives.
 His research so far focuses on interdisciplinary legal issues, especially on the intersection of international economic law and human rights law.
 He is the author of Copyright and International Negotiations: An Engine of Free Expression in China?, a monograph published by Cambridge University Press in 2017 (“Cambridge Intellectual Property and Information Law” series).
 The book was featured in Harvard Law Review (March 2018) and presented at Yale Law School (YLS)’s 2017 Freedom of Expression Scholars Conference under the auspices of the Abrams Travel Fellowship of the YLS Information Society Project.
 His coauthored book on German constitutional case law has been published by China’s Law Press.
 His research articles have appeared in Global Constitutionalism and Journal of International Economic Law of the Chinese Society of International Economic Law (annual award-winning article).
 He has received research funding from various regions and channels such as Konrad Adenauer Stiftung (Germany/political), Le Club Informatique des Grandes Entreprises Françaises (France/industrial), Yale Law School (US/scholarly), and Chinese Society of International Economic Law (China/civil).

 Dr Chen is enthusiastic in teaching and active in disseminating his research results through academic, professional and media outlets.
-He taught Chinese constitutional law, Chinese administrative law, and Chinese copyright law to undergraduates/LLM students at the Göttingen Summer School of Chinese Law.
+He taught undergraduate and LLM courses of Chinese constitutional law, Chinese administrative law, and Chinese copyright law at the Göttingen Summer School of Chinese Law.
 He was a faculty member of the Anneberg-Oxford Media Summer Institute and the CIPIL seminar at the University of Cambridge.
 He participated in professional training of Chinese legislators and judges in Germany.
 He coached Jessup moot court teams and is regularly invited to act as a senior judge in international rounds of the Oxford Price Media Law Moot Court.
 He was invited to talk at the World Intellectual Property Organisation, and served on the Scientific Advisory Board of Göttingen Journal of International Law.
 Besides, Dr Chen articulates opinions on a wide range of issues concerning China’s legal development, and has published articles in opinion outlets such as Oxford Human Rights Hub, Cambridge Core Blog, YaleGlobal Online, The Diplomat, ChinaFile, South China Morning Post, and Die Zeit.
 He has accommodated media interview requests from the Reuters (UK), Deutsche Welle (Germany), Foreign Policy (US), Weekendavisen (Denmark), etc.

 Dr Chen dedicates himself to public service and political engagement and has rich experiences of government consultation and think-tank work for more than a decade.
 Prior to his appointment at Durham University, he worked as a full-time researcher in China’s legal system and policies at MERICS, the EU’s biggest China think tank based in Berlin.
 Before that, he was consulted by Chinese and European governments on a variety of legal projects under the framework of the Sino-EU “Dialogue on the State of the Rule of Law”, especially with regard to constitutional dialogues, lawmaking process, and judicial practice in China.
 Among others, he advised the EU (e.g., European Parliament, European Commission, European Court of Human Rights), Germany (e.g., Bundestag, Bundesrat, Chancellor's Office, Ministry of Justice, Federal Constitutional Court), China (e.g., working bodies of National People’s Congress Standing Committee, Ministry of Justice, Supreme People’s Court), as well as other parliamentary bodies, governments, and courts in China, Germany, Austria, and Switzerland.